TheSaltMines/gyro-button/README.md

 ## Development and deployment

 This runs on the Raspberry Pi in the office.
 I develop it on my Mac and cross compile it for linux/arm.
-You will need Go with the linux/arm toolchain.
-If you're on a Mac, this is easy:
+If you're on a Mac, you can install Go with:

     $ brew install go